 - Preheat the oven to 350°F. Spray 2 9" loaf pans with baking spray. **For muffin or bundt instructions, see notes.

 - In a large bowl, whisk the flour, sugar, baking powder, baking soda, and salt until combined.
 Add the melted butter and mix on low speed using a hand mixer or stand mixer fitted with a paddle attachment.
-Blend until butter is thoroughly incorporated and batter forms small lumps.
+Blend until butter is thoroughly incorporated and batter forms small lumps.3 cups flour, 2 cups sugar, 2 teaspoon baking powder, 1 teaspoon baking soda, ½ teaspoon kosher salt, 1 cup butter

 - In a separate bowl, combine mashed bananas, eggs, milk, and vanilla.
 Add to the dry ingredients and mix on low until combined, scraping the bowl as needed.
-Batter will be slightly lumpy; don't overmix.
+Batter will be slightly lumpy; don't overmix.3 ripe bananas, 2 eggs, ¾ cup milk, 2 teaspoon vanilla

-- Using a rubber spatula, gently fold in the walnuts and coconut.
-Pour batter into prepared pans and bake for 50-55 minutes, or until a toothpick inserted in the middle comes out clean.
+- Using a rubber spatula, gently fold in the walnuts.
+Pour batter into prepared pans and bake for 50-55 minutes, or until a toothpick inserted in the middle comes out clean.1 cup walnuts

 - Allow to cool in loaf pans for 10 minutes.
 Remove from pan and finish cooling to room temperature on cooling rack.
 Serve and enjoy!